 I was the interpreter and secretary and assistant, etc., of my main teacher, Serkong Rinpoche, for nine years, and I always looked at what I was doing for him as a ngondro, a preliminary practice.
-Writing a hundred thousand letters, going and getting all the visas, and all these things – this was part of my preliminary practices.
-Making a hundred thousand telephone calls to arrange his teaching schedule and his travels; going to get visas for teachers, etc., to come here to Russia, for example; making all the arrangements.
+Writing a hundred thousand letters, going and getting all the visas, and all these things, this was part of my preliminary practices.
+Making a hundred thousand telephone calls to arrange his teaching schedule and his travels; going to get visas for teachers, etc., to come here to Russia, for example, and making all the arrangements.
 That could be made into a preliminary practice with a proper motivation.

 How can you ascertain that your motivation is correct?
-Because sometimes our mind says it’s very good, our motive, to do that – to help somebody, for example.
+Because sometimes our mind says it’s very good, our motive, to do that, to help somebody, for example.
 But after some time, we understand it was wrong.

 When we want to do some positive action, do we need to set this intention every time?
 For instance, we are going to buy food for some old person who can’t afford to buy food for himself or herself, and we feed this person.
-So do we need to always think, “I’m trying to do this in order for my achieving liberation and my achieving enlightenment.”
+So do we need to always think, “I’m trying to do this in order for my achieving liberation and my achieving enlightenment?”
 Isn’t this just sort of spiritual materialism when we’re always thinking about our accumulations, gatherings, and so on.
 Isn’t it better just to do it?

 There are two aspects to your question.
-First of all, as Shantideva emphasizes, when we make a dedication it is “May all beings attain enlightenment,” not just me and forget about everybody else attaining enlightenment.
+First of all, as Shantideva emphasizes, when we make a dedication, it is, “May all beings attain enlightenment,” not just me and forget about everybody else attaining enlightenment.

 When other people help us, what motivation should we have when we accept their help?

-When we are materially helping other people, maybe it will be harmful for them because it will give them hope that samsara is not so bad and it can be a reason for attachment to samsara.
+When we are materially helping other people, maybe it will be harmful for them because it will give them hope that samsara is not so bad, and it can be a reason for attachment to samsara.

-I want to say something about the beggar in the Metro station, because it’s something that everyone is familiar with.
+I want to say something about the beggar in the metro station because it’s something that everyone is familiar with.
 If I see, for example, a young lady beggar asking for money with a baby, I suspect, and I’m almost sure, for 90% it’s a kind of business.
-Because everybody knows about it – so many articles in the newspapers and so on.
+Because everybody knows about it, so many articles in the newspapers and so on.
 It’s a kind of crime organization.
 They ask for money, not for themselves, but maybe they have some sort of salary and so most of the money they collect is passed on to the chief.
-In this case, if I understand, or in other situations, when I see in my city there’s very heavy traffic crossing the streets and there are some legless people asking for money… Because I am afraid somebody will push him.
-So what should I do in this situation?
-If I give them money then I’m making a contribution to stimulate them to continue this type of business.
+In this case, if I understand, or in other situations, when I see in my city, there’s very heavy traffic crossing the streets, and there are some legless people asking for money… Because I am afraid somebody will push him.
+So, what should I do in this situation?
+If I give them money, then I’m making a contribution to stimulate them to continue this type of business.
 What should I do in this case?